elasticluster/elasticluster/docs/configure.rst

     starts, the config option will be ignored and the value of the variable will be used instead.

+``project_domain_name``

+    OpenStack project domain.
+If an
+    environment variable `OS_PROJECT_DOMAIN_NAME` is set when
+    elasticluster starts, the config option will be ignored and the value of the variable will be used instead.

+``user_domain_name``

+    OpenStack user domain.
+If an environment variable `OS_USER_DOMAIN_NAME` is set when elasticluster starts, the config option will be ignored and the value of the variable will be used instead.

 ``region_name``

     OpenStack region (optional)